How To Make A Poinsettia Flower Year After Year

 The poinsettia is native to Central America, near southern Mexico.
 It was introduced to the United States in 1828 and got its name from Joel Roberts Poinsett.
 Poinsett was the first U.S. Ambassador to Mexico with a passion for botany.
 Upon discovering this shrub, he became so enchanted with its bright red bracts that he sent some to his South Carolina home to be propagated.

 Poinsettias are the number one selling houseplant in the USA.
 These tropical beauties are sold as annuals during the Christmas season, but in their native regions they are actually perennials.
 This means there’s no reason to dump the plant after the holidays.
-Instead, learn how to get a poinsettia to bloom again.
+Instead, with proper poinsettia care, you can get it to bloom again.
 How do you get a poinsettia to rebloom?
 Keep reading to learn how to make a poinsettia flower.

 Why are Poinsettias Red?